I have asked 16 fellow travel bloggers about their coolest experience as a blogger.

 We were a group of six and got send across the whole country for one week with a huge film team of 25 people (we even had our own stylist and security officers!), stopping at popular destinations such as Rotorua, Queenstown, and Bay of Islands.

-Everything was covered and organized by the Tourism Board, and our whole team was super fun and great to work with.
+The Tourism Board covered and organized everything, and our whole team was super fun and great to work with.

-The final results of the project were several short 1-minute clips and some professional pictures, which were used as an advertisement on Facebook and Instagram, targeting young Europeans and reaching almost 1 million people!
+The project’s final results were several short 1-minute clips and some professional pictures, which were used as an advertisement on Facebook and Instagram, targeting young Europeans and reaching almost 1 million people!

 In the weeks that followed, I got tons of messages from friends who were very surprised to see me in promotions on their social media!